giokok-test/simulate-rl/README.md

 Pass ``--log-dir`` to write TensorBoard metrics such as episode reward, evaluation return, loss, exploration rate, minimum pursuer--evader distance, start-distance ratio, action deltas, the sliding success rate over the most recent training batch and the active curriculum parameter ranges.
+In addition, the trainer prints a concise console summary after every ``q_learning.batch_size`` episodes showing the outcome counts together with the mean reward and mean episode duration for that batch so you can spot drifts without launching TensorBoard.

 ### Monitoring training with TensorBoard